HenryBaby/switchblend/README.md

 ## Roadmap
 Planned feature, in no particular order.
  - [ ] Support for uploading directly to switch.
- - [ ] Support for other sources than just github api (currently does support .zip file downloads directly but it's a bit wonky)
+ - [ ] Support for other sources than just GitHub API (currently does support .zip file downloads directly but it's a bit wonky, so stay away from it until a proper release).
  - [ ] Profile-based management (switch specific sources/tasks.json for people with multiple switch units).
  - [ ] Multi-arch docker image: (Currently only supports `linux/arm64`).